ashfaqshuvo007/vueBasics/README.md

     - creating apps with it
 2. Vue Router Basics
     - Setting up vue router
-    - Difference between Components and vieviews
+    - Difference between Components and views
     - Creating project specific views
     - adding routes to these views
     - Advantages of named routes